SUPLA/supla-device/extras/examples/linux/README.md

 two extra configuration options:
 `cmd_on` - command to be exectued on turn on.
 `cmd_off` - command to be executed on turn off.

+When CmdRelay is added without `state` parameter, then it will use internal memory to keep it's state, which will be always consistent with last executed action on relay channel.
+Such state can be saved to Storage.

+Another option for CmdRelay is to define `state` parameter.
+When `state` parameter is defined, it require to use Parser instance (and underlying Source) which is used to read state of this relay channel.
+It works exactly the same as for BinaryParsed channel.
+So you can define data source as file or command and use any available Parser to read your relay state.
+Please remember to keep state refresh rate at reasonable level (i.e. fetching data remotly every 100 ms may not be the best idea :) ).

 ## Parsed channel `source` parameter